Reaction to the killing of British lawmaker Jo Cox

 "It definitely is seen as part of the story, the recovery of risk.
 Generally you are seeing so-called riskier assets recover.
 All the assets, whether equities, aussie/yen or sterling/yen are recovering.
 They are up on the perception of a higher probability of a 'Remain' vote."

-(Compiled by David Milliken, Andy Bruce, Estelle Shirbon and Ana Nicolaci da Costa, editing by Susan Thomas)
+(Compiled by David Milliken, Andy Bruce and Estelle Shirbon, editing by Sarah Young)